 This big ditch is neither shy nor made of just one canyon.
 Almost every inch is visible in a forever view of rippling mesas and gorges.
 Multiple trails crisscross the Grand Canyon, but an R2R2R on any route requires at least 42 miles and 10,000 feet of both elevation gain and descent inside this pink sea of sandstone and shale.
 Because of this, it’s best not to see it all before you begin.

-Three sets of green eyes glare at me through the first sensations of light and my heart leaps to just behind my uvula.
+Three sets of green eyes glare at me through the first sensations of light, and my heart leaps to just behind my throat.
 Before I can swallow it back down, the eyes disappear into a whisper of ground litter and hooves on rock.
-Mountain lions, the predators of the mule deer that just ran off, prefer to slink around rocky hoodoos and prickly pear cactus at this time of day.
-I am certain that the deer, thus, are more afraid of me than I am of them.
+Mountain lions, the predators of the mule deer that just ran off, prefer to lurk around rocky hoodoos and prickly pear cactus at this time of day.
+I am sure that the deer, thus, are more afraid of me than I am of them.

 I’m descending the Bright Angel Trail, a wide trail made of switchbacks carved into the Grand Canyon’s walls.
 A few points of light blink below, the flashlights of campers in Indian Gardens, the backcountry campground just ahead.
 The trail is well worn, and I stir up dust with each footfall.
 In my headlamp’s beam, dust forms curlicues resembling those that frothy milk makes when poured into coffee.

 From Indian Gardens to the bottom of the Grand Canyon, the place where the Colorado River ambles its erosional voyage toward the Gulf of California, the journey is a relative hop-skip-jump.